BCooperA/express-authentication-starter-api/README.md

-A small, easily extendable base API for authentication, written with Express.js.
+A small, easily extendable base API for authenticating users with JSON Web Token (JWT), written with Express.js.

 ## Installation